Skip to main content

 Meeting Room

 Join us in the meeting room for our Audiobook Club, Listening is an Art!
-We'll be listening to the first hour of the cozy Sci-Fi novel, "A Psalm for the Wild Built" by Becky Chambers while we work on an art project.
+We'll be listening to the third hour of the cozy Sci-Fi novel, "A Psalm for the Wild Built" by Becky Chambers while we work on an art project.
 For adults.

-Wed, Jan 07, 12:00pm - 12:30pm
+Wed, Mar 11, 12:00pm - 12:30pm

 Meeting Room